Graduate School Handbook Part 7 – Sources of support and help for postgraduate researchers including personal circumstances

 PGR7.4.2 What supporting evidence is required?

-- Read the list of acceptable supporting evidence included in the personal circumstances guidance note.
+- Read the list of acceptable supporting evidence included in the personal circumstances guidance notes.
 This also shows circumstances that are not likely to be accepted.

 - For all other applications you must supply appropriate evidence.
 If you do not your application will be rejected.

-- A milestone extension gives you up to a maximum of 28 days to catch up with your work and submit, or to postpone your progression exam viva or progress review meeting by up to 28 days to allow you to resolve your circumstances.
+- A milestone extension gives you up to a maximum of 28 days to catch up with your work and submit.
 It is not a reasonable adjustment and is different from a complete suspension because you are allowed to carry on working on your research.

 - Your overall registration completion date will not be extended and neither will your subsequent milestones in later stages.